microsoft/oac-explore/README.md

 ![oac_vs_sac](humanoid-v2_formal_fig_True.png)

-The result in the paper was produced by modifying the Tensorflow code as provided in the [softlearning](https://github.com/rail-berkeley/softlearning) repo.
+Note that the result in the paper was produced by modifying the Tensorflow code as provided in the [softlearning](https://github.com/rail-berkeley/softlearning) repo.

 # Running Experiments